aysh34/aysh34/README.md

 <h1> <strong>Hi, I'm Ayesha Saleem</strong> </h1>
 </div>

-Computer Science undergraduate exploring **Machine Learning, Deep Learning, and Natural Language Processing**, with a growing interest in making AI more interpretable and human-centered.
-I enjoy learning by building projects from **data-driven applications** to **research-focused experiments** that push me to ask new questions.
-Currently, I’m building my skills in **Deep Learning** and **Large Language Models** and exploring how they can be applied in real-world problems.
+I’m a Computer Science undergraduate exploring **Machine Learning, Deep Learning, and Natural Language Processing**.
+I enjoy learning by building projects that turn data into meaningful solutions.
+Right now, I’m focusing on **Deep Learning** and **Large Language Models**, exploring how they can be applied to solve real-world problems and open up new research directions.

 ## Recent Work